supervisely-ecosystem/convert-class-shape/README.md

 ### Step 3: Define transformations

 App contains 3 sections: information about input project, information about output and the list of all classes from input project.
 In column `CONVERT TO` there are dropdown lists in front of each class (row of the table).
 You have to define transformations for classes of interest.
-Keep in mind that dropdown lists contains only possible options that

-By default `remain unchanged` option is selected.
-It means that class and all its objects will be copied without modification to the new project.
+Default `remain unchanged` option is selected and means that class and all its objects will be copied without modification to a new project.
 Dropdown lists only contain allowed shapes (see <a href="#Overview">Overview</a>), for example `Rectangle` can not be transformed to `Polyline` or `Point`.

 <img src="https://i.imgur.com/mssxns3.png"/>